 Note that this is essentially the same protection afforded to corporate shareholders.
 And as with the corporate form, this LLC protection is subject to “veil piercing” if the legal entity is used as a shield for fraud and abuse.
 The idea is to protect entrepreneurs and their co-owners, not to provide cover for criminal enterprise.

 Fiduciary duties have long been a part of corporate law.
-A fiduciary is one of oversees the assets of another.
+A fiduciary is one who oversees the assets of another.
 The directors and officers of a corporation act as fiduciaries for the shareholders.
-And as fiduciaries they owe certain well-established duties, such as the duty to act in good faith, with loyalty and care.
+And as fiduciaries they owe certain well-established duties, such as the duty to act in good faith, with loyalty, and care.

-Until now it was unclear exactly how far these corporate duties extended into the arena of LLC law.
+Until these changes to the LLC statute, it was unclear exactly how far these corporate duties extended into the arena of LLC law.
 Egregious behavior was clearly out of bounds.
 But, as discussed in an earlier post, LLCs are more like partnerships than corporations in their governance.
-And no one really knew if LLCs carried the strong fiduciary obligations of a general partnership, or the more relaxed standards afforded limited partners.
+Since an LLC shares attributes of both general partnerships (all members have control rights) and limited partnership (limited liability of members) no one really knew if LLCs carried the strong fiduciary obligations that general partners owe to one another, or the more relaxed standards owed by limited partners.

 The addition of Section 1705.281 clarifies this.
 LLCs impose a strong set of fiduciary duties including the duty of loyalty, the duty of care, and the obligation of good faith and fair dealing.
-I will save a full discussion of these duties and obligations for another time, but very briefly, here’s what the statute provides:
+In short, what that means is:

 Duty of Loyalty – Members hold the assets of the company in trust for one another and cannot appropriate an opportunity that should belong to the company; members must avoid all conflicts of interest and may not compete with the LLC.